How to start a plant-based diet: facts, benefits and rules

 As Hippocrates exclaimed: let food be thy medicine and medicine by thy food.

 Read everything you need to know about the plant-based diet (plus get the bonus grocery list and more).

 Being your best self means managing the different themes in your life and sleep, exercise, and nutrition are the foundational pillars upon which every other area of life is built upon.

-In terms of nutrition, the plant-based diet is consistently considered to be one the most effective health regimens, and well worth incorporating into your overall self-care routine.
+In terms of nutrition, the plant-based diet is consistently considered to be one of the most effective health regimens, and well worth incorporating into your overall self-care routine.

 This comprehensive guide outlines the facts, rules and benefits of the plant-based diet.

 This guide is divided into five parts to help you gain a clear view of the plant-based diet regimen.

 Rationale — why you should consider the plant-based diet

 Research — studies that prove the benefits of adopting a plant-based diet